Greg Armstrong

 Limitations: The studies present one side of the analysis – from the agency management, not from users

-In 2016 and 2017 OECD produced 6 very short case studies (all PDF) on how Results-Based Management is used for agency management in planning and reporting on aid projects in the
+In 2016 and 2017 OECD produced 7 very short case studies (all PDF files) on how Results-Based Management was used for agency management in planning and reporting on aid projects in 2016 and 2017.
+While for some of these agencies things have changed substantially since then, the summaries are still useful guides to the general results orientation of aid agencies.
+The seven case studies include:

 Utility and Limitations of the OECD country case studies